Michele Schutzenhofer, Ph.D.

 I am a community and population ecologist interested in the mechanisms that drive

-interspecific interactions in prairie and forest ecosystems.
+interactions in prairie and forest ecosystems.

 I am actively involved in ongoing research projects at Washington University's Tyson

-for students interested in participating in research to join me.
+I am eager for students interested in participating in research to join me.

 Teaching Interests

-I love teaching at McKendree and sharing my excitement for ecology and science in
+I love teaching at McKendree and sharing my excitement for ecology and biology in general.
+Overall, my teaching philosophy is based on active classroom engagement, inquiry-based learning, and open communication.
+Courses that I currently teach include:

 • Principles of Organismal and Population Biology